NeoGondwana/Ada/readme.txt

 1. Introduction
 ---------------
-ADA (Advanced Dialogue Assistant) is a complex AI system that combines multiple neural network components to create a conversational agent.
+Ada is a complex AI system that combines multiple neural network components to create a conversational agent.
  It uses a combination of pre-trained language models, fine-tuned components, and a vector-based memory system to generate contextually relevant responses.

 2. System Requirements
 ----------------------